-The alcohol is evaporated as the stew simmers and you are left with a deep and robust flavor.
+- The alcohol is evaporated as the stew simmers and you are left with a deep and robust flavor.
 If you use any other beer besides Guinness EXTRA STOUT you will still get a great stew, but it may not be as robust or as deep.
-Regular Guinness will work as well.

-Here are some tips to help you get the most flavor out of your Irish Beef Stew:
+How to get the most flavor out of your Irish Beef Stew:

 - Sear the beef over high heat in a hot skillet.
 Flavor comes from a good sear.
+Take your time with this.
 Also, scraping up those caramelized brown bits from the bottom of the pan (otherwise known as deglazing) is going to give your stew a deep, rich flavor.

-- Another searing tip – make sure you brown the beef in batches.
-Yes it will take a little more time, but if you crowd the pan the beef will not sear, it will steam resulting in gray unattractive lumps of meat.
+- Brown the beef in batches.
+Yes it will take a little more time, but if you crowd the pan the beef will not sear, instead it will steam, resulting in gray unattractive lumps of meat.

 - This stew uses not one but two types of alcohol, red wine AND Guinness, each giving the stew a deeper dimension of flavor.